-When our TPA receives your bills, Our Needs Processing department makes sure they are not duplicates, that they are eligible bills, that they are itemized and that there are no billing mistakes made by your healthcare provider(s).
+When ASH receives your bills, Our Needs Processing department makes sure they are not duplicates, that they are eligible bills, that they are itemized and that there are no billing mistakes made by your healthcare provider(s).

-Our Member Advocate department then reviews the bills to make sure that the Referenced Pricing Amount as been applied to your medical providers.
-The next step is performed by Member Reimbursement department staff members, who release funds for sharing from the audited ASH bank account.
-You Provider will receive a check from the ASH office.
+Our Member Advocate department then reviews the bills to make sure that the appropriate discount has been applied to your medical bills.
+The next step is performed by member reimbursement department staff members, who release funds for sharing from the audited ASH bank account.
+Your Provider will receive a check from the ASH office.
 You will receive a Sharing Summary Statement (SSS) indicating how much was paid to your Provider by the ASH community.